Summary

 - the Fall sale price list in column H, and

-- For each Price list you should have:
+- For each Price list you must have:

 - Go to File, Import/Export, Import Records.